 To merge two branches you must first navigate to the branch you'd like to introduce new code into.
 In our case, this is the

-master branch, because we'd like to integrate the CSS we created in
+main branch, because we'd like to integrate the CSS we created in

 $ git branch to see where we are currently located:

-$ git branch blue_theme master * red_theme
+$ git branch blue_theme main * red_theme

 If you followed along with the previous lesson exactly, you should still be located in